Raja-s-k/5488004_RajaSK/README.md

 ### Week 3

 I personally use Linux most of the time, so this week’s hands-on session with Linux commands felt quite comfortable for me.
-On the second day, I practiced all the essential commands on my personal system to reinforce my understanding.
+On the second and thrid day, I practiced all the essential commands on my personal system to reinforce my understanding.

 I've uploaded the command outputs as a text file for reference and future revision.

 📁 To access the practice history, navigate to:
-*Practice_commands/history.txt* 🙂
+*Practice_commands/history.txt* and *Practice_commands/updatedhistory.txt*🙂